rvirding/luerl/README.md

 Luerl - an implementation of Lua in Erlang
 ==========================================

-An experimental implementation of Lua 5.2 written solely in pure Erlang.
+Luerl is an implementation of Lua 5.2 written solely in pure Erlang.

 Some things which are known not to be implemented or work properly: